Hydraverse/hygem/index.md

     instead.

     A minimum payment is required for 🧱 to be minted, but 💫 is still minted when no payment is included or the amount paid is less than the `cost`.
     If the payment is less than the amount specified by the `cost()` function, the amount is held by the contract until additional payments meet the minimum `cost`.
     Any excess beyond the `cost` is then returned to the sender.

+    If there is no payment included but the caller is holding 🪙, they will be used to pay the minting cost instead.

 - ### `6a627842` `mint(address)`